swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

-The same model could be extended to static properties of types (passing the metatype instance for the enclosing `self`) as well as global and local properties (no enclsoing `self`), although we would also need to extend key path support to static, global, and local properties to do so.
+The same model could be extended to static properties of types (passing the metatype instance for the enclosing `self`) as well as global and local properties (no enclosing `self`), although we would also need to extend key path support to static, global, and local properties to do so.

 ### Delegating to an existing property